 Treatment of Panleukopenia in the Shelter

 Panleukopenia can have a high mortality rate despite early or aggressive therapy.
 However, some animals do survive, particularly adult cats.
 Because panleukopenia is a virus, there is no specific cure, so treatment consists of providing supportive care.
-This includes fluid therapy to correct dehydration and electrolyte abnormalities, antibiotics to fight off secondary bacterial infections, and control of the vomiting and diarrhea.
+This includes fluid therapy to correct dehydration and electrolyte abnormalities, antibiotics to fight off secondary bacterial infections, and control of vomiting and diarrhea.

 Decisions to attempt treatment in the shelter should be thought out carefully.
 Consideration should be given to the following: